 Tarek M. Sobh, PhD

-Tarek M. Sobh has been named vice president of academic affairs and provost at Lawrence Technological University, effective September 1.
-Sobh’s appointment concludes a national search, said LTU President and CEO Virinder K. Moudgil, who made the announcement.
+Tarek M. Sobh was named vice president of academic affairs and provost at Lawrence Technological University, effective September 1.
+Sobh’s appointment concluded a national search, said LTU President and CEO Virinder K. Moudgil, who made the announcement.